Kydd History, Family Crest & Coats of Arms

 Early Origins of the Kydd family

-Angus surname.
+The surname Kydd was first found in Dundee and Arbroath where the name was an old Angus surname.
 "The name, however, is more probably a diminutive of Christopher.
 Robertus Kyd de Dunde is mentioned in 1357."
-CITATION[CLOSE]

 Early History of the Kydd family